 Licensure

-Once you graduate from the Sandburg medical assisting program, you’re eligible to take the Certified Medical Assisting (CMA) exam through American Association of Medical Assistants, a nationally recognized certification credential.
+Once you graduate from the Sandburg medical assisting program, you’re eligible to take the Certified Medical Assisting (CMA) exam through the American Association of Medical Assistants, a nationally recognized certification credential.
 Upon successful completion of the CMA exam, you’re eligible to work in all 50 states.
 Upon successful completion of the program, you’re also eligible to take the certification exam offered by the American Association of Medical Assistants (CMA Exam) or the American Medical Technologists (RMA Exam).

 Professional licensure disclosures